Swell box

+Higher frequencies are affected more by the shades than lower frequencies, so opening them not only provides more volume, but more brilliance.
+This "swelling" is what gives the swell division in an organ its name, although it is common in many organs (especially larger ones) to enclose other divisions in swell boxes as well, sometimes with separate swell pedals for each at the console.
+Pipes that are enclosed in a swell box are often referred to as "under expression" or "enclosed", whereas ones that are not are called "exposed" or "unenclosed".

 This arrangement is necessary because a given pipe only plays at one given loudness.
 If the wind pressure were varied in an attempt to change the loudness, the pitch, tone quality, attack and decay and other characteristics would also change.
-In fact, organ builders have to go to a lot of trouble to provide a steady, unchanging wind supply.
-So the only way to gradually increase or decrease the loudness of a pipe is to enclose it in a swell box, and then to gradually open or close the shutters.
+In fact, organ builders have to go to a lot of trouble to provide a steady, unchanging wind supply, so the only way to gradually increase or decrease the loudness of a pipe is to enclose it in a swell box, and then to gradually open or close the shades.

 This has its drawbacks.
 No matter how a swell box is designed, the sound of the pipes is compromised by enclosing them.
 Since much organ repertoire was written before gradual crescendo and decrescendo effects became common, this seems to represent an unnecessary degradation of early music.
 The kinds of music which are least compatible with enclosed pipes are precisely the kinds where gradual crescendo and diminuendo are not required.
 On the other hand, building an organ with no swell box – and thus unable to play later music – would also limit the instrument's usefulness.

 The usual way of dealing with this problem is to build an organ in which the pipes are divided into several sections or divisions, one or more of which are enclosed in a swell box or boxes, the other divisions remaining unenclosed.